 The cost to repair the FCW system failure depends on what needs to be done.
 If the sensor simply needs to be cleaned off, you may only spend $75 or so.
 On the other hand, major failures could quickly add up to $1,500 or more.
 This isn’t a cheap system to work with.

-Not only does it matter what has caused the problem, but your make and model of the vehicle also adjusts the price.
+Not only does it matter what has caused the problem, but your make and model of the vehicle will also influence the price.
 A cheap, economical car might not cost as much to repair as a luxury model.
 Plus, some luxury brands require special mechanics to work on these systems.
 You would have to visit a particular dealership or another repair shop that is certified to work on your vehicle type.

 In some cases, you might be able to perform the repair on your own if you have the right equipment.
 However, the scanner needed to recalibrate or reset the system is expensive and not something most home mechanics have.
 For this reason, it might be better to bite the bullet and visit your local repair shop instead.